-Tell us a little about your career story so far
+Tell us a little about your career story so far.

-After finishing university I was awarded the RINA-BAE Systems Student Naval Architect Award for the best final-year project and the RINA and IMarEST Southern Joint Branch prize for the top final-year student in the same year.
+After finishing university I was awarded the RINA-BAE Systems Student Naval Architect award for the best final-year project and the RINA and IMarEST Southern Joint Branch prize for the top final-year student in the same year.
 This led to my employment at Laurent Giles Naval Architects, where I complete preliminary design work, 3D modelling and production drawings for large yachts and superyachts.

-Tell us about what you are doing now and what it involves - a typical working day Three hours of design (preliminary or for production), three hours of 3D modelling.
+Tell us about what you are doing now and what it involves - a typical working day.

-production), three hours of 3D modelling, two hours of report writing and don't forget lunch!
-Every day is different, though!
+Three hours of design (preliminary or for production), three hours of 3D modelling, two hours of report writing and don't forget lunch!
+Every day is different though!